nathanjohnsongithub/memories/README.md

 - `api/import-old-memory.js` - POST {title,note,taken_at,imageBase64,filename} → uploads to Supabase storage and inserts row in `public.memories` using the service role key.
 - `make_hash.js` - helper to generate salt+hash.
 - `.env.example` - env variables list.
+- `lib/session.js` / `api/session-check.js` - signed session cookies used by the password gate and checked by the front-end guard.

 Env vars required (set these locally and in Vercel):